OpenHisiIpCam/openhisiipcam.github.io/docs/cctv/hisilicon-chips.md

 # Overview of HiSilicon`s SoCs for ip cameras

-We concat chips in groups, that we call *family*.
-Chips in a family have same CPU architecture, shares same vendor SDK and usually differs in only video processing capability terms.
+We splitted chips in groups, that we call *family*.
+Chips in a family have same CPU architecture, share same vendor SDK and usually differs in only video processing capability terms.

+`TBD`

 ## hi3516cv100 family
 * [Hi3516cv100 brief datasheet](/cctv/briefs/hi3516cv100.pdf).